This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

-Everybody likes shower scrubs.
+Everybody likes body scrubs.
 Exfoliation and nourishing oils leave skin feeling refreshed, vibrant and soft as silk.
 And delightful scents together with beautiful colors make you feel like you are having a luxurious spa treatment.
 Beauty companies know how good it feels and are charging exorbitant prices for their salt and sugar scrubs.
 And some of them can also contain harmful and unnecessary additives.
-But to be honest shower scrubs are one of the easiest to make home treatments.
-It is basically sugar/salt + oil.
-Simple and cheap - my favorite.
-So let's have a look at the ingredients.
+But to be honest, body scrubs are one of the easiest to make home treatments.

 Basically a gritty (exfoliating) substance of some sort.
 There are many different types of exfoliants you can use and each one has its own benefits.
 Before choosing the “gritty substance”, decide which body part you will be scrubbing.
 Some exfoliants are gentle and are better for sensitive parts like lips and face, some are quite abrasive and are best for elbows or feet.
 Most popular, of course, are salt and sugar.
 These are the easiest to get and have the benefit of dissolving in water, so they don’t leave a messy bathtub.

 - Salt.
 It can be sea salt, Epsom salt or just a table salt.
 Of course sea salt will come with additional benefits: it helps to draw toxins out of the body and acts as an anti-inflammatory for sore muscles.
 Whichever you choose make sure you use small granules as bigger ones will be to abrasive.